xlfdll/A2PNS/README.md

 3. Build the project and test

-Please refer to [here](https://github.com/bi119aTe5hXk/A2IPNS/blob/master/README.md) for complete build instructions on other components.
+Please refer to [here](https://github.com/bi119aTe5hXk/A2IPNS/blob/master/README.md) for complete build instructions on iOS companion app.

 ## Roadmap
 Below is a rough roadmap for A2PNS project.